-The core contributors and Nim community have been very supportive and enthusiastic for the project.
+Both the Nim core contributors and the wider Nim community have been very supportive of this choice.

 Existing implementations of Ethereum have focused on desktop computers and servers.
-These implementations have played a major role in the initial success of Ethereum, and they are suitable for full and archival nodes.
-However, their deployment on embedded systems has been an afterthought.
+These implementations have played a major role in the initial success of Ethereum, however, their deployment on resource-restricted systems has been an afterthought.